QasimK/qasimk.github.io/collections/_drafts/_computer_is_home.md

 echo "0" | sudo tee "/sys/class/leds/tpacpi::power/brightness"

+* TODO: Systemd suspend-then-hibernate.
+Enable Swap only when hibernating.

 * enabling panel self-refresh with i915 module option enable_psr=1, to save a bit of power.
 May be problematic on older hardware/kernels.
 Use 'sudo systool -vm i915' to check this option value in case your distro already has it enabled

 * https://www.reddit.com/r/thinkpad/comments/alol03/tips_on_decreasing_power_consumption_under_linux/